THE MASAI MARA

 The Siana Conservancy

 This form of environmental management ensures a sustainable income for the local community based on their land titles whilst optimizing the area for the surrounding wildlife.
-A delicate balance has to be struck between the needs of pastoral cattle herders and the diverse wildlife.
-This is no small undertaking and involved the creation of ranger units, infrastructure, fee systems and a management body.
+A delicate balance must be struck between the needs of pastoral cattle herders and the diverse wildlife.

 Guests are invited to discuss any aspect of the conservancy with the management of Spirit of the Masai Mara.